 2) Will there be a food event?

-We’re looking at having an afternoon tea event on Sunday as the close of the conference, included free of charge with registration.
+We’re hosting an afternoon tea event on Sunday as the close of the conference, included free of charge with registration.

 3) Will there be day passes?